TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/BestPractice/OptionsForSelect.rst

 makes it possible to access specific properties of an object and use them as the value or label within the generated options of a SELECT element.

-These two properties, however, present an problem: they only work with objects.
+These two properties, however, present a problem: They only work with objects.
 If the data structure is formed of an array, the following test within the f:form.select ViewHelper will fail:

 ::